thomcost/SWE-agent/docs/github_mcp/integration_guide.md

 GitHub MCP Server is a tool that provides a standardized API for interacting with GitHub repositories.
 The SWE-agent uses this to automate PR and issue creation.

+For a visual overview of the integration architecture, see the [Architecture Diagram](architecture.md).

 ## Setup Options

 There are two main approaches for integration: